 The CFE initiated arbitration in June 2019 for the Villa de Reyes and Tula projects, disputing fixed capacity payments due to force majeure events.
-Arbitration proceedings are suspended until fourth quarter 2020 while management advances settlement discussions with the CFE.
+Arbitration proceedings are suspended until first quarter 2021 while management advances settlement discussions with the CFE.

 Villa de Reyes project construction is ongoing.
-Phased in-service that was expected to commence in third quarter 2020 will be delayed due to COVID-19 contingency measures which have impeded our ability to obtain work authorizations as a result of administrative closures.
-Subject to the timely re-opening of government agencies, we expect to complete construction of Villa de Reyes in the first half of 2021.
+The project has been delayed due to COVID-19 contingency measures which impeded our ability to obtain work authorizations as a result of government administrative closures.
+We expect to complete construction of Villa de Reyes in the first half of 2021.